Nothing has changed more than how writers check and correct their writing with free grammar checkers.

 Premium version: Available for free for Microsoft 365 Personal and Family subscribers.

-You want the best grammar checking tool, and for free, of course.
+You want the best tools to check your grammar, and for free, of course.

 While all of these apps above are free for you to use, some are cut-down and restricted versions of a premium app, and others are advertising-supported.